forumone/component-based-theming/README.md

 >
 > Save the file and then open the console from within Acquia Dev Desktop.
 You can now run the `composer` command within the console window to see a list of available Composer commands.

-Note: some Windows users have also followed these [steps](http://leedavis81.github.io/global-installation-of-composer-on-windows/) for globally installing Composer.

 ### Node & NPM
 [Node](https://nodejs.org/en/) is a cross platform runtime environment for creating server side and networking applications.
 Javascript running outside the browser.
 [NPM](https://www.npmjs.com/) is the package manager for JavaScript used to install, share, and distribute code and is used to manage dependencies in projects.

 > We will be using NPM to manage dependencies when working with themes in Drupal 8.